mohibullahkamal/eatHealthyWebsite/README.md

 - Maplace.js: A Google Maps javascript plugin for jQuery.
 - Typer.js: Typer effect
 - One Page Scroll v1.3.1: Create an Apple-like one page scroller website
+- Waypoint: Waypoints is the easiest way to trigger a function when you scroll to an element.
 ----